Leagex-hash/content-ops-starter-45111/content/pages/index.md

           textAlign: left
       type: TitleBlock
     subtitle: ''
-    text: |+
+    text: |
-      A service that helps people in need while increasing your reputation
+      A service that helps people in need while increasing your reputation.
     actions: []
     media:
       title: Title of the video